-The heat that was generated by the El Nino effect in much of Sub-Saharan Africa has largely disappeared according to the World Meteorological Organisation (WMO), but heat due to global warming continues to rise, an indication that climate change is rapidly deteriorating.
+The heat that was generated by the El Nino effect in much of Sub-Saharan Africa has largely disappeared according to the World Meteorological Organisation (WMO), an indication that climate change is rapidly deteriorating.

 “It is very likely that 2016 will be the hottest year on record, with global temperatures even higher than the record-breaking temperatures in 2015.
 Preliminary data shows that 2016’s global temperatures are approximately 1.2° Celsius above pre-industrial levels,” said WMO in a report to governments at the UN’s COP22 climate talks in Marrakesh, Morocco last week.

 The combined effects of annual events such as Hurricane Matthew that battered Haiti in September, as well global warming continue to cause devastating losses to humanity including loss of life, income, property as well as other significant losses and disruptions to people’s ways of life as well as to economies in general.